 MomsTEAM Institute, Inc. (“MTI”) is a tax-exempt 501(c)(3) nonprofit based in Concord, Massachusetts.

-Led by its founding Executive Director, Brooke de Lench, working with a Board of Directors, and supported by a stellar Board of Advisors, MTI has been providing objective, well-researched, sports health and safety information and advice to sports parents, athletes, coaches, administrators, physicians and allied healthcare providers for seventeen years, during which time it has earned a reputation as a visionary leader in youth sports health and safety education and for its work in the trenches to make sports safer, one program at a time.
+Led by its founding Executive Director, Brooke de Lench, working with a Board of Directors, and supported by a stellar Board of Advisors, MTI has been providing objective, well-researched, sports health and safety information and advice to sports parents, athletes, coaches, administrators, physicians and allied healthcare providers for eighteen years, during which time it has earned a reputation as a visionary leader in youth sports health and safety education and for its work in the trenches to make sports safer, one program at a time.

 As an independent non-profit, MTI’s mission has always been to represent every group with a stake in making sports safer for youth, teens and young adults, not those of any particular special interest or trade organization, and to advocate for athletes, their parents, coaches, and healthcare providers.